 Most of the settings for a foreign city are the same as for a colony.
-First, decide who the city's leader is by clicking on the 'Leader' button and choosing a name from the list provided or specifying your own.
+First, decide who the city's leader is by clicking on the 'Leader' button and choosing a name from the list provided.
 Then, choose the city's nationality by clicking the 'Nationality' button.
-Your choices are Greek, Trojan, Persian, Centaur, Amazon, Oceanid, Mayan, Egyptian, Phoenician and Atlantean.
+Your choices are Greek, Trojan, Persian, Centaur and Amazon.

 Now, decide whether the city is active or inactive at the start of the adventure.
 If the city is active, then the player can have a full range of interactions with it.
 If the city is inactive, it still appears on the map, but the player cannot interact with it.
-You can always create a city becomes active event to switch a city from inactive to active during an adventure.
+You can always create a 'City Becomes Active' event to switch a city